srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

 *   **Ask for "advice," not approval.** People love feeling smart.
 Instead of "Can we do X?" try "We’re thinking of X—what’s the biggest risk you see?"
 They’ll often greenlight just to avoid seeming obstructive.

 *   **Let them "steal" your ideas** – Pitch something as a half-baked thought in a casual chat.
 If a big-team leader later presents it as their own?
 Fine—now it has their sponsorship.

+*   ### **Play the Long Game with "Credit Laundering"** what is credit laundering?

+While traditional "credit laundering" focuses on cleaning illicit _funds_, the underlying principle of making something "dirty" appear "clean" could be extended.
+For instance, a company might engage in unethical or even illegal practices that generate profits.
+They might then use complex accounting methods, shell corporations, or offshore accounts to obscure the origin of these profits, making them appear as gains from legitimate business activities.
+This is more directly related to financial crime and money laundering through corporate structures.

+*   **Give away credit strategically.** When your team does something great, publicly tie it to a bigger team’s goal: _"This aligns perfectly with \[Big Team’s\] initiative on X!"_ They’ll start seeing you as an ally, not competition.

+*   **Let the loudest person in the room repeat your point.** If someone interrupts and paraphrases your idea, let them.
+The idea wins, and you avoid ego battles.

 ### **Stay Adaptable & Resilient**